-Also, the Faculty of Religion and Theology of the Vrije Universiteit Amsterdam will establish on January 1st of 2019, in collaboration with development organizations ICCO and ACT Alliance, the Religion and Sustainable Development Chair.
+As of January 1st 2019, the Faculty of Religion and Theology of VU Amsterdam has established, in collaboration with development organizations ICCO and ACT Alliance, the Religion and Sustainable Development Chair.
 Dr. Azza Karam, active for the United Nations (UN), will hold the chair for the next five years.

 About Azza Karam

 Dr. Azza Karam is senior advisor for cultures at the United Nations Population Fund and is chairwoman of the UN interagency taskforce for cooperation with faith-based organizations.
 She taught at several universities and has worked for many years at various UN organizations at the intersection of culture, religion and development.
 Dr. Karam is widely known for her expertise in religion and development.
 She is delighted with this chair of international importance: ”It is strange that religion hasn’t played a part within these international sustainability goals, especially because more than 80% of the world population is religious.
 The fact that the VU acknowledges this is a good start, mostly because religion does play a major role when it comes to gender issues, education, peacebuilding, but also poverty and climate change.”

 Furthermore, ACRSD participates in the Amsterdam Sustainability Institute and cooperates with Environmental Humanities Center (VU).
 The Centre has developed several unique activities in the field of religion and sustainable development: